-Thus, based on a combination of policy considerations and an enigmatic statutory precedent,7 see Vladeck, Laws of War, supra, at 318 & nn.124-25, the Court in Quirin recognized an exception to the jury-trial provisions for "offenses committed by enemy belligerents against the law of war," an exception the application of which necessarily turned on the Court's separate conclusion that the charged offenses were war crimes.
+Thus, based on a combination of policy considerations and an enigmatic statutory precedent, 6 the Court in Quirin recognized an exception to the jury-trial provisions for "offenses committed by enemy belligerents against the law of war," an exception the application of which necessarily turned on the Court's separate conclusion that the charged offenses were war crimes.
 See Quirin, 317 U.S. at 30-38; accord.
-In re Yamashita, 327 U.S. 1, 7-9 (1946); cf. 10 U.S.C. § 818 ("General courts-martial also have jurisdiction to try any person who by the law of war is subject to trial by
+In re Yamashita, 327 U.S. 1, 7-9 (1946); cf. 10 U.S.C. § 818 ("General courts-martial also have jurisdiction to try any person who by the law of war is subject to trial by a military tribunal and may adjudge any punishment permitted by the law of war.").

-^{7.} In particular, Quirin relied on an 1806 statute in which Congress had subjected alien spies to military jurisdiction.
-See 317 U.S. at 41-42.
+^{6.} In particular, Quirin relied upon an 1806 statute in which Congress had subjected alien spies to military jurisdiction.
+See 317 U.S.

+Put another way, the constitutionality of the commissions in both Quirin and Yamashita did not turn merely on the fact that Congress at 41-42.
 As Chief Justice Stone wrote, "[t]his enactment must be regarded as a contemporary construction of both Article III, § 2, and the Amendments as not foreclosing trial by military tribunals, without a jury, of offenses against the law of war committed by enemies not in or associated with our Armed Forces."
 Id. at 41.

 In retrospect, many have argued that Quirin was simply incorrect on this point-that whether or not the jury-trial protections include an exception for offenses against the law of war, spying is not such an offense-and was not at the time.
 See, e.g., Richard R. Baxter, So-Called "Unprivileged Belligerency": Spies, Guerrillas, and Saboteurs, 28 BRIT.
 Y.B.
 INT'L L. 323, 333 (1951).
-Whether a separate jury-trial exception might justify military jurisdiction over alien spies today, see, e.g., Stephen I. Vladeck, Military Courts and Article III, 103 GEO.
-L.J. (forthcoming available http://papers.ssrn.com/sol3/ 2015), at [hereinafter "Vladeck, Military Courts"], is papers.cfm?abstract id=2419342. therefore a separate question-and critically for present purposes, one not resolved by Quirin.
-See Part II, infra.
+But whether a separate jury-trial exception might justify military jurisdiction over alien spies today, see, e.g., Stephen I. Vladeck, Military Courts and Article III, 103 GEO.
+L.J.
+933, 990-92 (2015), the above quote underscores that Quirin sustained such jurisdiction on the assumption that it was covered by the same jury-trial exception-and so its discussion of spying is immaterial here.